ragibson/ragibson/README.md

 much of my free time, I work on mathematical, statistical, and programming hobby projects.

+Feel free to reach out with any questions, comments, or ideas and I'll try to respond reasonably quickly!

 ### Some Projects

 Feel free to look through my repositories list (many are private), but I've